 - People’s awareness: Currently, people are valuing privacy, comfort and space even more.
 However, they still prefer cheaper places than hotels.
 In either case, SA is the optimal choice, and guests started realising that they can get the same excellent value accommodation by paying less rather than in hotels.
 Besides, you are more likely to make more money with word of mouth “marketing” and recommendations from guests who like the place (which means more guests overall).

 - Usually, a longer occupancy in SA rather than hotels: While hotels are costly and not a good choice for people looking to stay for longer than a week, SA are cost-effective in the long run.
 A guest can close a month-long contract for a slightly smaller price than your per night fee, and even pay the full per night fee – still, for them it will come out cheaper than the hotel stay (while for you, it will be very profitable)

 - You can get money even if you are not around: Will you be out of the country for some time?
 That’s not a problem.
 Many companies are providing excellent SA management out there.
 They will make your business run smoothly even if you are not physically there.
 If you find one that you love, go for it – they’ll do the best work possible because your success is their success.

 Of course, as with any business, it will depend – but most of the times, yes.
 Although characterised as FHL, the SA business is not leisure and tourism-dependent.
-There are some things to consider apart from tourist attractions and attractive places around the area to understand if the property will work on your region:
+This Guide to Serviced Accommodation will give you some some tips – are some things to consider apart from tourist attractions and attractive places around the area to understand if the property will work on your region: